First-Gen PhD student research aims to characterize Latinx immigrants contribution to Philly’s vitality

 “I wanted to obtain a PhD and become a professor to increase representation in academia,” Rivera- Kumar recalls at the time.
 “I recognized there was a need for more Hispanic professors in the classroom, especially with a growing Hispanic population in the U.S.”

-The PhD program gives first and second year students opportunities to collaborate and participate in a City and Regional Planning Doctors Seminar, “where we can learn about each other’s work and provide feedback, which helps us refine our research design,” explained Rivera-Kumar, who adds that fellow doctoral students challenge her to think beyond her assumptions and consider different perspectives.
+The PhD program gives first and second year students opportunities to collaborate and participate in a City and Regional Planning Doctoral Seminar, “where we can learn about each other’s work and provide feedback, which helps us refine our research design,” explained Rivera-Kumar, who adds that fellow doctoral students challenge her to think beyond her assumptions and consider different perspectives.
 Additionally, students can collaborate with one another as mentors in the Penn Institute for Urban Research (Penn IUR) Undergraduate Urban Research Colloquium.

 Rivera-Kumar actively collaborates with other students as a Research Assistant in the Center for Guaranteed Income Research at the School of Social Policy & Practice.